for a printer friendly version of this page)

 you downloaded from www.vaita.com.
 After

-the OsaSync configuration wizard.
-Configuring means selecting one or more
+running the OsaSync configuration wizard.
+Configuring means selecting one or

-computers in your network that will participate in exchanging Outlook data.
+more computers in your network that will participate in exchanging Outlook

-OsaSync supports two configuration modes: Peer-to-Peer and Client-Server.
-We
+data.
+OsaSync supports three configuration modes: Peer-to-Peer and Client-Server

 When OsaSync has been configured on your computers you start with what you

-downloaded OsaSync for: exchanging Outlook data.
+downloaded OsaSync for: synchronizing Outlook data.
 We will show a step-by-step

 instruction on how to synchronize a folder by synchronizing the Contacts folder with two other